-From Monday 5 June 2023 new traffic regulations will be coming into place in St John’s Square and the surrounding area.
+Since Monday 5 June 2023 new traffic regulations have been implemented in St John’s Square and the surrounding roads.

 Previously a Traffic Regulation Order (TRO) was in place at St John’s Square which prohibited access to all vehicles during the day.
 Since then the area has seen increased volumes of traffic and has become an area of uncertainty for road users and pedestrians, sparking safety concerns.

 As part of an effort to improve pedestrian and road user safety in the town centre, we will be implementing an Experimental Traffic Regulation Order (ETRO) in and around the St Johns Square area to trial new restrictions.

 The areas outlined in the map below have been long-standing pedestrian zones which general traffic should not access already.
 The new restrictions are being made to limit the increased amount of unauthorised vehicles using the area.